 If the cancer has come back in your eyeball (intraocular) you will most likely have surgery to remove your eye (enucleation).
 You may also have radiotherapy after surgery to kill off any cancer cells left behind.

-Which treatment for lymphoma of the eye
+Lymphoma of the eye

-To treat lymphoma of the eye your doctor may suggest external radiotherapy to your eye and brain.
+Your doctor may suggest external radiotherapy to your eye and brain.
 This can get rid of the cancer in the eye and also help stop it coming back in the brain or spinal cord.